tom-and-the-toothfairies/pathways/doc/FEATURES_RELEASE_1.md

 source of DDI information.

 As described in the [README], our system builds a queryable database out of the OWL file.
-This database is built into a docker image that is then deployed to the production environment.
+This database is built into a Docker image that is then deployed to the production environment.
 To change the OWL file, users must be able to specify which file should be used in the `docker build` process.

-Instructions on how to specify an OWL file and releasing the new docker image can be found [here](./UPDATING_DINTO.md)
+Instructions on how to specify an OWL file and releasing the new Docker image can be found [here](./UPDATING_DINTO.md)

 ## Load Selected Ontology - Complete